+Secure, Individual Login and Passcode: Students are provided a GID number and Username.
 These assigned identifiers are used to access Blackboard, Grantham University's Learning Management System (LMS); access the GLife Student Portal to view course grades and related information; and to complete coursework.

-Proctored Examinations
+Upon enrollment, new students will set up secure access to Glife via the "New User" option via the email associated with the student during the enrollment process.

-Use of a Grantham University approved proctor or a virtual, third-party proctoring service, is required for examinations that are noted in course syllabuses.
+Proctored Examinations: Use of a Grantham University approved proctor or a virtual, third-party proctoring service, is required for examinations that are noted in course syllabuses.
 See Section 2.12 for further details.

-• Administrative or Academic Practices

-Students are subject to identity verification through use of personally identifiable information provided by the student upon application to the University.
+Administrative or Academic Practices: Students are subject to identity verification through use of personally identifiable information provided by the student upon application to the University.
 Students must provide their assigned Student Identification Number, along with other requested sources of personally identifiable information when contacting the University.
 In addition, faculty and staff may commence verification of student identity following a review of student work.
 Changes in academic performance or writing style will be monitored and identity verification process may be initiated if unexplained changes in student performance are detected.
 Students may be suspended or expelled from the University if they fail to comply.